realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Optimizations can be made later if needed, the architecture is designed to easily allow for this.

 ### Constructor Convenience
-- No Dependency Injection framework (_ugh..._)
+#constructor-convenience

 - All dependencies passed in constructor
+  - No Dependency Injection framework (_anyone wanna google a thermosiphon?..._)
 - Many different constructors included for many different ways to create objects
 - Singletons passed in constructor, held in Context object
 - No `null` objects